turboMaCk/glue/README.md

     Glue.view counter (Counter.view CounterMsg)
 ```

-### Child Parent Communication
+### Child-parent Communication

 If your module is [polymorphic](#wrap-polymorphic-module) it can easily send `Cmd`s to its parent.
 Please check [cmd-extra](http://package.elm-lang.org/packages/GlobalWebIndex/cmd-extra/latest) package
 which helps you construct `Cmd Msg` from `Msg`.

 **It's important to understand that this might not be the best technique for managing all communication between parent and child.
-You can always expose `Msg` constructor from child (`exposing(Msg(..))`) and match it in parent.
-Anyway if you need to do such a thing
+You can always expose `Msg` constructor from child (`exposing (Msg(..))`) and pattern-match on it in parent.
+If you need to do such a thing
-you maybe made a mistake in separation design of state.
+you might have made a design mistake (improper separation of state).
 Do these states really need to be separated?
-In most cases communicating with parrent in async fashin makes it easier to reason about data flow in the app
+In most cases communicating with parent in async fashion makes it easier to reason about data flow in the app
-but there is no really silver bullet.
+but there is no silver bullet.
 You know the best what best applies for your case.**

-Using `Cmd` for communication with upper module works like this:
+Using `Cmd` for communication with parent module works like this:

 ```text
     +------------------------------------+